Jet-induced jammed states of granular jet impacts: Rheology of Granular Jets for the frictionless case

 Some researchers proposed a different constitutive equation called the power-law friction

 which also well reproduces numerical data \cite{GDR, cruz, hatano,poliq,hatano_jps, ohern}, where $\beta$ ranges from $0.28$ to $1.0$, depending on the dimension, microscopic parameters and the friction constant of grains.
-Numerical data can be fitted by Eq. (\ref{pl}) within error bars, where we obtain $b = 1.18 \pm 0.1$ and $\beta = 0.592 \pm 0.03$, assuming $\mu_s = 0$ for the frictionless case.
+Numerical data can be fitted by Eq. (\ref{pl}) within error bars, where we obtain $b = 1.18 \pm 0.1$ and $\beta = 0.592 \pm 0.03$, assuming $\mu_{\rm s} = 0$ for the frictionless case.
 The fitting result of Eq. (\ref{pl}) is denoted by a dotted line in Fig. \ref{friction_bi}.
 As can be seen in Fig. \ref{friction_bi}, there is no significant difference between Eqs. (\ref{conv}) and (\ref{pl}).
 We, of course, cannot discuss the superiority of one of frictional laws from our simulation.
+We should stress that the fitting for both Eqs. (\ref{conv}) and (\ref{pl}) leads to almost zero $\mu_{\rm s}$.
+This implies that the residual stress is negligible in the granular fluid after the jet impact.